 Here is Set holding the Was Sceptre:

-The head of this staff depicts the god Set.
 If we accept the attitude of later Egyptians, we find Set blamed for every misfortune that befell humanity.
-However, if we embrace the wisdom of earlier times when Egypt was at her peak we hear a different story—we remember a god who was hailed as “great of strength” and “great of magic”.
+However, if we embrace the wisdom of earlier times when Egypt was at her peak we hear a different story—a god who was hailed as “great of strength” and “great of magic”.

 Set was the god of the underworld who was often seen holding the Was Sceptre.
 In the mythology he variously appears with a curved snout, rectangular ears, a forked tail or a canine body.
 Because Set was identified with the Greek Typhon, he was commonly known as the Typhonic beast.
 But where does this hell hound really fit in?